jubairskv/DevTinder/Readme.md

 - IN login API after email and pasword validation create JWT and sent it to user in cookie
 - read the cookie insdie your profile API and find the logged in user
 - UserAuth Middleware
 - add the userAuth middleare in profile APIs and new connection APIs
 - set expiry of JWT token and cookies to 7Days
 - Create userschema method to getJWT()
 - create userschema method to comparepassword(passwordInputByUser)

+//Diving into APIs and Express Routers

+- Explore Tinder APIs
+- Create a list of all APis you can think of in dev Tinder
+- Group multiple routes under respective routers